 Very far-reaching positive effects on the free existence of the other animals already result from the ecological role of crocodiles as “health police”.
 This happens almost automatically because they can most easily obtain prey animals that are ill or injured.
 Through their rapid capture, they end the suffering of the sick animals and stop the infection of other individuals.
 In the 1960s there was a suitable observation from South America about the crocodile species of caimans there.
 Local fishermen worried about the fish population and almost eliminated the reptiles within a few years.
 But when the crocodiles were gone, fish stocks suddenly collapsed and many fishermen became unemployed.

 Only when the caimans were placed under strict nature protection in the 1970s and the populations recovered again, were there soon as many fish as before.
 The solution to the mystery was that the caimans automatically ensured that sick fish disappeared very quickly.
 With the removal of this “health police”, which probably had been functioning for millions of years, the fish species came under strong parasitic pressure and could not withstand it.

-These effects as “health police” were also described to the Saltwater Crocodiles in various ways, whereby they are also still considered to be very effective disposers of even large carcasses and thus keep the waters particularly clean.
+These effects as “health police” ( see also chapter about hunting behaviour) were also described to the Saltwater crocodiles in various ways, whereby they are also still considered to be very effective disposers of even large carcasses and thus keep the waters particularly clean.
 Also with other predatory points of the food pyramids, as for instance the sharks, these effects are very easily recognizable and comprehensible.
 But the following presented example of a completely different positive effect of Saltwater Crocodiles was to my knowledge never discussed or even documented.